EDMdesigner/email-generator-docs/elements/text/README.md

 There was a time, when sending HTML emails built from images was a common practice, but using image-based emails lead to a lot of problems, like exclude subscribers with vision impairment, poor internet connection or whom set the image blocking.
 It is essential to use as many live text as possible.

 Keep in mind that there are lot of limitation on custom font usage, choose your font set wisely.
-[More on thet matter:](https://chamaileon.io/resources/best-fonts-for-email/)
+[More on that matter:](https://chamaileon.io/resources/best-fonts-for-email/)

 The generator has a bulit in fallback font stack for word based Outlooks, because without it the default font family was Times New Roman.